HUD and Combat

 **What is standard for our combat rules using the HUD can always be changed when agreed upon by all parties in the conflict.
 I.e. Human vs. Orc, where it is agreed the human has 2 hit point before defeat where the orc can have 3.**

 Players have 3 hit points at the start of combat if not affected by any injuries regardless of species.
 Faction and guild leads will have 4.
 This may be adjusted for events.
-The HUD does not track these numbers, it's up to the players involved.
+Once your health (or hit points) reaches zero, there are items in the healers guild to return your health, but if that's not somewhere your character would go, talk to Sonya or Phox, or click the unassuming box in the OOC area.

 For area of effect attacks, in one on one combat, you would try to use an area of effect attack in one turn against the other player, and succeed or fail based upon the dice rolls.
 For a group of combat, any area attacks will be done first via a post, where you should clearly define the attack and who of the group are the targets.
 Then all those named will roll against the attacker.
 Failure against the attacker means they are hit by the effect.

 The HUD we use awards both XP to gain a level, along with an attribute point each time you advance.
-These points can be assigned to either your attack stat or your defense stat, which will modify those rolls for you during combat.
+These points can be assigned to either your attack stat or your defense stat, which will modify those rolls for you during combat (For damage rolls only).

 For example, if you have 3 points to your attack stat, your roll will be d100+3.
 If the player you role against has 5 points to their defense stat, their responding roll will be d100+5.